tenox7/ttyplot/README.md

 by default in unix stdio is buffered, you can work around it in [various ways](http://www.perkin.org.uk/posts/how-to-fix-stdio-buffering.html)

 ### ttyplot quits and erases screen when there is no more data
-it's by design, you can work around by adding sleep or read, for example:
+it's because of [alternate screen](https://invisible-island.net/xterm/xterm.faq.html#xterm_tite), you can try this [patch](http://www.shallowsky.com/linux/noaltscreen.html)

+however in most this will do what you want:

 ```
-{ echo "1 2 3"; sleep 1000; } | ttyplot
+seq 10 | TERM=vt100 ttyplot
 ```

 ### when running interactively and non-numeric data is entered (eg some key) ttyplot hangs